qvl/ghbackup/readme.md

 ## Limits

-It's repos only.
-And public only.
-If you are more serious about it pick one of the fancy solutions out there and backup your issues and wikis and private stuff.
-Or fork me!
+`ghbackup` is about repositories.
+There are other solutions if you like to backup issues and wikis.

 ## Use as Go package